Taketoyo Line

 Geographically accurate route map of the line, with nearby railway lines included.

 The Taketoyo Line (武豊線, Taketoyo-sen) is a Japanese railway line which connects Ōbu Station in Ōbu with Taketoyo Station in Taketoyo, both located in Aichi Prefecture.
 It is owned and run by the Central Japan Railway Company (JR Central).
 Opened in 1886, it was the first railway constructed in the prefecture.

-Trains run on the line for approximately 18 hours a day (from roughly 5:30 a.m. to 11:30 p.m.) and operate with a two-car formation every 30 minutes on average. four-car formation through services to Nagoya Station via the Tōkaidō Main Line are operated every 15 minutes during peak hours.
+Trains run on the line for approximately 18 hours a day (from roughly 5:30 a.m. to 11:30 p.m.) and operate with a four-car formation every 30 minutes on average.
+Through services to Nagoya Station via the Tōkaidō Main Line are operated every 15 minutes during peak hours.

 The line initially opened as the Handa Line for the transportation of building materials for the Tokyo–Osaka railway route via Central Japan.
 The line was later renamed to Taketoyo Line on May 1, 1886 and began carrying passengers.
 The line saw a decline in passengers after the opening of the Meitetsu Kōwa Line, which ran more frequently.
 Due to demands from passing municipalities and local residents, the line has gone through upgrades, including electrification in 2015.
 JR Central introduced station numbering and line coloring in March 2018, and Taketoyo line was assigned the color brown and line code CE.

 The line features the oldest actively used station building in Japan, located at Kamezaki Station.
 It also had the oldest overpass bridge in the country near Handa Station before it was demolished and relocated in 2021.
 Several stations on the line have been upgraded to be barrier-free.
-Services on the line use 313 series and 315 series, which are both electric multiple units.
+Services on the line use 315 series, which are electric multiple units.